leifadev/shoutout/.github/ISSUE_TEMPLATE/meta-and-feedback.md

 **Please put anything below for an outlet to for your concerns, discussion for Scout as a project, or feedback in any shape or form.**

-*e.g. Can I say that the scout logo is very outdated for certain OS's and maybe you should...*
+*e.g. Can I say that the shoutout logo is very outdated for certain OS's and maybe you should...*

 ### Conclusion